 Petoskey is an extremely safe area.
 There is almost no crime, and there aren’t many natural hazards to watch out for.
-The water is, like all of the Great Lakes, full of beautiful, fresh water, which means it’s salt-free and shark free.
-Swimming, however, can be dangerous if rip tides are present, or the waves are high.
+Like all of the Great Lakes, the water is full of beautiful freshwater, which means it’s salt-free and shark-free.
+Swimming, however, can be dangerous if rip tides are present or the waves are high.
 Always wear a life vest and swim with multiple people when recreating on the water.
-Should a rip tide pull you out away from the shore, don’t fight it or swim against the current, you will only exhaust yourself, no matter how strong of a swimmer you may be.
-Instead, swim parallel to the shore, and you will eventually break free of the rip tide and be able to successfully swim back to the shore once you’re out of it.
+Should a riptide pull you out away from the shore, don’t fight it or swim against the current; you will only exhaust yourself, no matter how strong of a swimmer you may be.
+Instead, swim parallel to the shore, and you will eventually break free of the riptide and be able to successfully swim back to the shore once you’re out of it.

 Day Trips from Petoskey

 This beautiful lakeside town is one of Northern Michigan’s premiere resort towns.
 Find everything from a yacht marina to clothing stores and fine dining, plus one of the top 500 resorts in the world, The Inn at Bay Harbor, which is a world-class retreat on the shores of Little Traverse Bay.

 Bay View is a neighborhood in Petoskey, Michigan, home to a cottage village of beautiful, ornate homes.
 May through October, cottagers from around the world flock to this historical region of Northern Michigan to enjoy the beautiful bay breeze off of Little Traverse Bay, sailing, tennis, and other facets of the great outdoors, as well as an atmosphere of excitement that visitors can only be found in Northern Michigan.